 5 Delta Blues Museum, Morgan Freeman’s Ground Zero and B.B.
 King

 Travel south to the town of Clarksdale, located at the intersection of Highways 61 and 49 and known as “The Crossroads.”
 Clarksdale’s roots with the Blues culture dates back to the 1920s.
 At the Delta Blues Museum, learn how the Blues was born and grew up in the area thanks to musicians like Muddy Waters, John Lee Hooker, Sam Cooke and Ike Turner.
 They are dedicated to exploring the history and heritage of the unique American musical art form of the Blues.

-Enjoy an included lunch at the unique, Morgan Freeman-owned Ground Zero Blues Club, established in 2001 to celebrate the area’s rich Blues heritage.
-At the BB King Museum trace the roots of Blues music from the cotton fields and juke joints through the life of the Blues’ foremost ambassador, Riley B.B.
+Enjoy an included lunch at the unique Ground Zero Blues Club (owned by Morgan Freeman), established in 2001 to celebrate the area’s rich Blues heritage.
+At the B.B.
+King Museum trace the roots of Blues music from the cotton fields and juke joints through the life of the Blues’ foremost ambassador, Riley B.B.
 King.
 Meals: B, L

 6 Civil War Memories